 Kidney: Structure, Function and Related Diseases

-Edited By Irshad Anwar | Updated on Sep 18, 2024 05:02 PM IST
+Edited By Irshad Anwar | Updated on Jul 02, 2025 06:44 PM IST

-Kidneys are organs of immense importance to the human body for generating blood-filtering, clearing waste, and other homeostatic functions.
+Kidneys are organs of utmost importance to the human body for generating blood-filtering, clearing waste, and other homeostatic functions.
 They lie on either side of the vertebral column at the rib cage and are approximately fist-sized.
 Only by studying the structure and function of the kidneys is it possible to fully appreciate their contribution to health and the effects of kidney-related diseases.

-Structure Of The Kidney
+Structure of Kidney

-The structure of the kidney include:
+The structure of the kidney includes:

 External Anatomy